diz-vara/CarND-Traffic-Sign-Classifier-Project/P2_writeup.md

 (In 'production' torch code I use [PReLU](https://github.com/torch/nn/blob/master/doc/transfer.md#prelu) activations and [BatchNormalization] layer, but I'm not ready to implement them in TF)

-I've tested sevaral additional models with deeper layers, or additional fully-conneted layer.
+I've tested several additional models with deeper layers, or additional fully-conneted layer.
 These models clearly overfitted (with zero train loss and validation loss a little bit larger then of chosen network).

-The code for my final model is located in the seventh cell of the ipython notebook.
+The code for my final model is located in the cell **6** of the ipython notebook.

 My final model consisted of the following layers: